mebjas/facebook-chat-customiser/README.md

  - `Installation Link:` [Chrome Store](https://chrome.google.com/webstore/detail/facebook-chat-customiser/cfdnmijlibfnjggfeipmjhkbieegjhbd)
  - `Project Page:` [Cistoner / fcc](http://cistoner.org/projects/facebook-chat-customiser/)

+###Testing development version
+You can test the fcc currently in development and post bugs / feature requests for a better and bug free customiser.
+Here's steps to do so:
+ - Clone this repo or download as zip and unzip it.
+ - Open `chrome://extensions/` on google chrome, check (select) developer mode
+ - `Load Unpacked Extensions` > select the folder
+ - Test and tell us how you feel

+P.S: after downloading / cloning you can delete `screenshots/` directory in the root folder!

 ###Current Features:
  - Modify Chatbox's height, color, transparency!
  - Modify Text color, font!